truongnh1992/gemini-ai-code-reviewer/README.md

       Do not comment on minor style issues.
     ```

-4. Commit codes to your repository, and working on your pull requests.
+4. Commit the workflow file to your repository.

-5. When you're ready to review the PR, you can trigger the workflow by commenting `/gemini-review` in the PR.
+5. Usage depends on which option you chose:
+   - **Option 1 (Automatic)**: The code review will automatically run when you open, update, or reopen a pull request to the configured branch.
+   - **Option 2 (Manual)**: Comment `/gemini-review` on any pull request to trigger the code review.

 ## How It Works